Zhengzhou: Metro

 The Zhengzhou Metro is a rapid transit metro rail network serving urban and suburban districts of the Zhengzhou metropolitan area.
 The system started operation on 28 December 2013.
-It currently has 5 lines in operation, creating a 134.1 km long network.
+As of 2026, it currently has 13 lines in operation, creating a 450 km long network.
 The first two lines (Line 1 and Line 2) were approved by the National Development and Reform Commission in Feb.
 2009.
 Construction of the two lines started in 2009 and 2010, and were finished in 2013 and 2015 respectively.
 The Chengjiao Line (planned to be part of Line 9), which is now in through operations with Line 2, allows the system to serve the Zhengzhou Xinzheng International Airport.
 A total of 21 metro lines have been planned to connect all areas in Great Zhengzhou Metropolitan Area.

-As of 2024, Zhengzhou Metro operates 9 inner-city metro lines (Line 1; Line 2; Line 3; Line 4; Line 5 Inner Ring; Line 5 Outer Ring; Line 6; Line 10; Line 12; and Line 14).
-In addition, the city operates two metro lines connecting to the suburbs (Suburban Line) and to the nearby Xuchang, a prefecture-level city (Zhengxü Line).
-Line 6, 7 and 8 is estimated to be opened by the end of 2024.
+As of 2026, Zhengzhou Metro operates 13 lines with a total operating length of 450 km, namely Lines 1–8, 10, 12 and 14, the Suburban Line, and the Zhengxu Line.
+Line 6 Phase I became fully operational on 30 November 2024, when its northeast section entered initial operation, while Line 7 Phase I and Line 8 Phase I opened on 29 December 2024.
+Zhengzhou's updated rail transit network plan, approved by the municipal government in May 2025, envisions 22 lines totaling about 1,260 km by 2035 and 30 lines totaling about 1,600 km by 2050.

 The Zhengzhou subway fares has a segmented pricing system.
 The starting price is 2 yuan ($0.28) for a ride of up to 6 kilometers.
 If the mileage exceeds 6 kilometers, the principle of "decreasing for further distances" will apply.
 Within the mileage of 6 to 13 kilometers, 1 yuan ($0.14) will be added for every 7 kilometers, and for 8 kilometers between 13 and 21 kilometers, 1 yuan ($0.14) will be added.
 For each additional 9 kilometers above 21 kilometers, an additional 1 yuan ($0.14) is added.
 Riders can use cash, a physical metro card, or QR code payment available on Alipay or WeChat apps to pay for the ride.